NeLy-EPFL/twoppp/README.md

 # twoppp: **two-p**hoton data **p**rocessing **p**ipeline

-This package allows to process simulataneously recorded two-photon imaging data and behavioural data.\n This includes:
+This package allows to process simulataneously recorded two-photon imaging data and behavioural data.

+This includes:
 * two-photon processing:
     * converting from .raw to .tif